 It should be brought to the attention of the reader that even though it was Zimardi, AKA Ravi Dass, that Bhagavan Das traveled with and followed to India, Bhagavan Das, after parting ways with Zimardi sometime after their arrival, went on his own to eventually meet Neem Karoli Baba --- the first to do so of the 60s era seekers and well before Zimardi's encountered him for the first time.
 Zimardi did not meet Neem Karoli Baba until after crossing paths with Ram Dass and had read or at least seen a copy of 'Be Here Now' after which he asked Ram Dass to take him to his guru.
 In a sense going full circle.

 The early 1950's found me as a teenager in high school, living along the coast in a Southern California beach community primarily under the auspices of my grandmother.
 During those high school years a sort of unusual single older man moved into the house next door.
 He was always barefoot, always dressed in dark clothes, and always walked wherever he went.
-Eventually, as neighbors, at first on a hello basis, then as they got to know each other, coffee on occasion.
+Eventually, as neighbors, at first on a hello basis with my grandmother, then as they got to know each other, coffee on occasion and conversation.
 One morning over coffee, after having admired for months my endeavors restoring the 1940s Ford Woodie Wagon I owned, told my grandmother he had plans to refinish the floor-to-ceiling all natural knotty pine walls in a couple of rooms in his house and wondered if he might hire me to help.
 A few days later, after a minor discussion with my grandmother, I started.